wolfSSL/wolfBoot/IDE/AURIX/README.md

 2. Compile the keytools by running `make keytools`
 3. Use the helper script to generate a new signing key pair using ECC 256
     1. Navigate to `wolfBoot/tools/scripts/tc3xx`
+    2. Run `./wbaurixtool.sh keygen --sign-algo ecc256 macros lcf`.
+This:
-    2. Run `./gen-tc3xx-keys.sh`.
-This generates the signing private key `wolfBoot/priv.der` and adds the public key to the wolfBoot keystore (see [keygen](https://github.com/wolfSSL/wolfBoot/blob/aurix-tc3xx-support/docs/Signing.md) for more information).
-If you already have generated a key, you will be prompted to overwrite it.
+        - Generates the signing private key `wolfBoot/priv.der` and adds the public key to the wolfBoot keystore (see [keygen](https://github.com/wolfSSL/wolfBoot/blob/aurix-tc3xx-support/docs/Signing.md) for more information)
+        - Generates the `wolfBoot_macros.txt` file from the `wolfBoot_macros.in` template in the `wolfBoot-tc3xx` directory, which sets the appropriate wolfBoot preprocessor macros based on the hash and signature algorithms.
+The `wolfBoot_macros.txt` file is then passed to the compiler in the AURIX project
+        - Generates the `Lcf_Gnu_Tricore_Tc.lsl` file from the `Lcf_Gnu_Tricore_Tc.lcf.in` template in the `test-app` directory, which sets appropriate values for Linker addresses (e.g. wolfBoot header size)based on the selected signature algorithm.
+The `Lcf_Gnu_Tricore_Tc.lsl` file is then passed to the linker in the AURIX project
+        - Note that if you already have generated keys, you can use `./wbaurixtool.sh clean` to remove them first

 ```
-$ ./gen-tc3xx-keys.sh
-+ cd ../../../
-+ tools/keytools/keygen --ecc256 -g priv.der
+$ ./wbaurixtool.sh keygen --sign-algo ecc256 macros
+Generating keys with algorithm: ecc256
 Keytype: ECC256
 Generating key (type: ECC256)
 Associated key file:   priv.der